The US Open – Everything you need to know!

 The first US Open Golf Championship was held in 1895 at Newport Golf and Country Club in Rhode Island.

-Where will the US Open Golf be held in 2024?
+Where was the US Open Golf be held in 2024?

-The 2024 US Open will be held at the Pinehurst Resort (Course No. 2).
+The 2024 US Open was held at the Pinehurst Resort (Course No. 2).

 Where will the US Open Golf be held in 2025?